The Gut Microbiome: All You Need to Know

-Fibre is a great tool for creating a healthy gut microbiome.
+Fibre is an excellent tool for creating a healthy gut microbiome.
 Fibre is indigestible to humans, but our good bacteria can use it as food to grow stronger.
-When the good bacteria are fed, they can multiply at a faster rate, leaving less room for that pesky bad bacteria.
+When the good bacteria are fed, they can multiply faster, leaving less room for that pesky bad bacteria.

-Consuming dietary fibre also ensures the good bacteria don’t need to feast on your intestinal lining, as they are getting all the nutrients they need!3
+Consuming dietary fibre also ensures the good bacteria don’t need to feast on your intestinal lining, as they get all the necessary nutrients!3

-The average adult in the UK doesn’t eat anywhere near enough fibre; the latest figures suggest that the average fibre intake is only 18g a day.
+The average adult in the UK doesn’t eat anywhere near enough fibre; the latest figures suggest that the average fibre intake is only 18g daily.
 It is recommended that adults consume around 30g of dietary fibre each day.4